robb-j/r0b-home/content/projects/deconf.md

 ### Climate:Red

 Climate:Red was the prototypical conference for the project.
-It was a virtual conference concieved in 2019to connect [IFRC](https://www.ifrc.org) volunteers around the world around the climate crisis.
+It was a virtual conference concieved in 2019 to connect [IFRC](https://www.ifrc.org) volunteers around the world around the climate crisis.
 It was designed to be cross-cutting to break down the usual barriers between different parts of the organisation.